Kucoin/kucoin-api-docs/source/localizable/index.html.md

 To get the latest updates in API, you can click ‘Watch’ on our [KuCoin Docs Github](https://github.com/Kucoin/kucoin-api-docs).

 **To reinforce the security of the API, KuCoin upgraded the API key to version 2.0, the validation logic has also been changed.
 It is recommended to [create](https://www.kucoin.com/account/api) and update your API key to version 2.0.
 The API key of version 1.0 is invalid.
 [Check new signing method](#signing-a-message)**

+**02/03/23**:

+- Add the trade_hf type, and launched a series of endpoint for high-frequency accounts
+- Modify `GET /api/v1/margin/lend/active` and  other four endpoint are changed from trade authority to general authority

 **17/02/23**: